rhasanbd/Support-Vector-Machine-Beginners-Survival-Kit/README.md

 ## Index for the Notebook Series on SVM Classifier

-There will be 5 notebooks on SVM based classifiers.
+There are 5 notebooks on SVM based classifiers.

 1. Support Vector Machine-1-Linearly Separable Data
         -- Hard margin & soft margin classifier using the LinearSVC model